Garage Door Springs

-Garage door springs come in two categories: torsion springs and extension springs.
-Garage door torsion springs are engineered with five designs: Standard Residential Torsion Springs and Standard Commercial Torsion Springs, EZ-Set Torsion Springs, Torquemaster Torsion Springs, Mini-Warehouse Torsion Springs, and Steel Rolling Door Torsion Springs.
+There are two main categories of garage door springs: torsion springs and extension springs.
+Garage door torsion springs are engineered with five designs: Standard Residential Torsion Springs and Standard Commercial Torsion Springs, EZ-SET Torsion Springs, Torquemaster Torsion Springs, Mini-Warehouse Torsion Springs, and Steel Rolling Door Torsion Springs.
 Garage door extension springs are engineered with two designs: Sectional Garage Door Extension Springs and One-Piece Garage Door Extension Springs.

 Garage door torsion springs are secured to a metal shaft above the garage door.
 Depending on the system, the shaft may pass through the middle of the springs or spring, or the shaft may sometimes house the spring.
 If the shaft passes through the middle of the torsion spring, the spring may be mounted in the middle of the shaft or on the end of the shaft by the outside edge of the garage door.